harness/developer-hub/release-notes/early-access.md

 ### Harness Platform

-- You can delete a user provisioned in Harness through SCIM in NextGen while retaining the user in FirstGen by enabling the feature flag `PL_USER_DELETION_V2`.
+- You can delete a user provisioned in Harness through SCIM in NextGen and retain the user in FirstGen by enabling the feature flag `PL_USER_DELETION_V2`.
 (PL-23577)

 ## January 12, 2023